amcapparelli/socialwriters/README.md

+SocialWriters is a social network for writers created by Alejandro Capparelli

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>